arduino/docs-content/content/arduino-cloud/01.getting-started/07.arduino-cloud-cli/arduino-cloud-cli.md

 ## Summary

-The Arduino Cloud CLI is a tool that can primarly be used to extract a template from a single Thing or dashboard, and deploy it to several devices.
+The Arduino Cloud CLI is a tool that can primarily be used to extract a template from a single Thing or dashboard, and deploy it to several devices.
 It is also a tool for managing your fleet of devices, such as providing mass OTA uploads (such as firmware updates).

 It is intended to be used as a supplementary tool for the [Arduino IoT Cloud](https://cloud.arduino.cc/home/) web interface, but can well be used as a standalone tool to manage your devices, Things properties and dashboards.